ptmotorsport/PT-IMU2CAN/README.md

 # Development Guide
-1) Clone repository
+1) Clone repository.
-2) Edit the `platformio.init` file to inlcude your specific dev board (ensure chip specs are similar)
+2) Edit the `platformio.init` file to inlcude your specific dev board (ensure chip specs are similar).
 3) Run `pio -run -e <board name> -t compiledb` to compile code and generate commands for your language server.

 4) Flash board via usb with `pio run -t upload`

-5) While still connected run `pio device monitor` to look at dbg messages in serial out
+5) While still connected run `pio device monitor` to look at dbg messages in serial out.

-6) Start by running it across a clearly marked section of space (car park etc). take note of the general/average values.
+6) Start by running it across a clearly marked section of space (car park etc).
+Take note of the general/average values.
 Focus intial efforts on Tuning the Filter with hard coded values.

-note: debug mode is activated with a flag in `src/main.cpp` throttled to 10hz for realtime human readability
+note: debug mode is activated with a flag in `src/main.cpp` throttled to 10hz for realtime human readability.

 ## Kalman Filter Tuning Guide